codehearts/portfolio/_bios/katie.md

     link: /catherine-hart-resume.pdf
 ---

 I'm Katie, a software developer at Accretive Technology Group with my B.S. in computer science from the University of Rochester.
-I love working with Linux, C, Python, and Docker; building things from Linux utilities to games to websites.
+I love working with Linux, Rust, Python, and Docker; building things from Linux utilities to games to websites.
 Previously, I was an embedded systems developer at Genie Industries